clairernovotny/ReferenceGenerator/readme.md

 When you author your nuspec package, make sure that your library goes into the `\lib\dotnet` directory.

-## Limitations
-- This tool does not currently run on mono if you're using an "classic PCL".
-The tool needs all of the PCL contracts from the `Reference Assemblies` folder for comparison; if there's an equiv on Mono, then this could be fixed.
-Alternatively, if you only need project.json based projects, then there's no limitation.

 ## Packages containing both `dotnet` and pre-.NET 4.6 libraries
 If you have a package that contains a `dotnet` group and targets both new and old platforms, you might need an extra step in your nuspec.
 This depends on what packages you actually reference in your dotnet section.
 You need to make sure to add some or all of the following:
 ```xml